mozilla/uniffi-rs/README.md

 with here, and by organizing this work around similar concepts, we might make it easier to one day replace all of this with direct use of WIT tooling.

-In the future, we may be able to generate the Interface Definition from annotations on the rust code (in the style of `wasm_bindgen` or perhaps the [`cxx` crate](https://github.com/dtolnay/cxx)) rather than from a separate IDL file.
+In the future, we may be able to generate the Interface Definition from annotations on the Rust code (in the style of `wasm_bindgen` or perhaps the [`cxx` crate](https://github.com/dtolnay/cxx)) rather than from a separate IDL file.
 But it's much easier to get started using a separate file.